Guillermina Lozano

 Guillermina 'Gigi' Lozano is an American geneticist.
-She is a professor at University of Texas MD Anderson Cancer Center.
-Lozano is recognised for her studies of the p53 tumour suppressor pathway, characterising the protein as a regulator of gene expression (transcription factor).
+She is a Professor at Hubert L. Olive Stringer Distinguished Chair in Oncology in Honor of Sue Gribble Stringer at the University of Texas MD Anderson Cancer Center, Houston, Texas.
+Lozano is recognized for her studies of the p53 tumor suppressor pathway, characterizing the protein as a regulator of gene expression (transcription factor) and that is disturbed in many cancers.
+She was the first to recognize that the p53 gene encoded a transcriptional activator of other genes Her lab has made significant contributions by developing and analyzing mouse models to study the activities of mutant p53, revealing how these mutations drive tumor development and progression.
+She also found out how the Mdm2 and Mdm4 proteins work in the body, especially in stopping cancer and controlling p53.
+This research suggested that blocking Mdm2/4 could be a new way to treat cancer.

 Early life and education

 Lozano was born in East Chicago, Indiana, the daughter of Mexican immigrants.
 She attended a private Catholic high school, Bishop Noll, up until her senior year, when her family moved to McAllen, Texas.

 Lozano completed a Bachelor of Science in biology and mathematics, graduating Magna Cum Laude, at Pan American University (now University of Texas Rio Grande Valley) in 1979.
 She earned a doctor of philosophy in biochemistry from Rutgers University and University of Medicine and Dentistry of New Jersey in 1986.
 Lozano's dissertation was titled Isolation, characterization and analysis of the gene encoding the Alpha 2 type IX collagen polypeptide.
 She completed postgraduate training in molecular biology at Princeton University from 1985 to 1987.